Izanami suffers severe burns!

 Izanami fell into a critical condition while giving birth.

-Even on the verge of death, she continued to give birth to deities.
+Even on the verge of death, she continued to give birth to Kami.

-Were you surprised that deities could be born from such places?!
+Were you surprised that Kami could be born from such places?!

-Yes — in Japan, countless deities were born in many different ways and from all kinds of places.
+Yes — in Japan, countless Kami were born in many different ways and from all kinds of places.

 You don’t have to memorize them all.
 The important points are highlighted in the manga, so just relax and enjoy reading!